RayHightower/RayHightower.com/_posts/2022-06-27-leaders-manage-risks.markdown

 Since successful entrepreneurs rarely work alone, everyone on the team wins when entrepreneurs achieve goals.

-Congratus and _well done_ to all the entrepreneurs who manage risks!
+Congrats and _well done_ to all the entrepreneurs who manage risks!